aplteam/CodeBrowser/README.md

 ]CodeBrowser ⎕se -view
 ```

 The `-view` flag stands for "put on display with default browser".
-This will allow you to check on all the code in `⎕SE`.
+This will allow you to check all the code in `⎕SE`.

 ## Parameters

 Although many (though not all) parameters can be specified as flags and options via the user command, in order to make it possible
-to run CodeBrowser under program control, for a user the most convenient way is certainly to make use of the `-gui` flag.
+to run `CodeBrowser` under program control, for a user the most convenient way is certainly to make use of the `-gui` flag.

-However, although `]CodeBrowser` works on all platforms the `-gui` flag works under **Windows only**.
+However, although `]CodeBrowser` works on all platforms, the `-gui` flag works under **Windows only**.
-It lets the user command show a GUI that allows the user to comfortably define all parameters she wants to amend:
+It lets the user command show a GUI that allows her to comfortably define all parameters she wants to amend:

 ![](images/gui_1.png "First tab of CodeBrowser's GUI")